GilaCMS/docs/source/admin.md

 The following settings can be set directly in *config.php* but be careful, because they could create security issues with your website.

+- **trusted_domains** An array of domains that your website will work.
+For exmple the main domain, the ip and parked domains.
-- **CORS** (Cross-Origin Resource Sharing) This option lets your website respond in calls from different domains.
-Values: '0','1'
+- **cors** (Cross-Origin Resource Sharing) An array of domains that your website respond in requests.
 <br>

 ## PHPinfo